Steven Wilson: Early years

 Born in Kingston upon Thames, London, Wilson was raised from age six in Hemel Hempstead, Hertfordshire, where he discovered his interest in music around the age of eight.
 According to Wilson, his life was changed one Christmas when his parents bought presents for each other in the form of LPs.
 His father and mother received Pink Floyd's The Dark Side of the Moon and Donna Summer's Love to Love You Baby, respectively.
 It was Wilson's affinity for these albums that helped craft his guitar and songwriting abilities.
 He said, "In retrospect I can see how they are almost entirely responsible for the direction that my music has taken ever since."
-His interest in Pink Floyd led him towards experimental/psychedelic conceptual progressive rock (as exemplified by Porcupine Tree and Blackfield), and Donna Summer's trance-inflected grooves inspired the initial musical approach of No-Man (Wilson's long-running collaboration with fellow musician and vocalist Tim Bowness).
+His interest in Pink Floyd led him towards experimental and psychedelic conceptual progressive rock (as exemplified by Porcupine Tree and Blackfield), and Donna Summer's trance-inflected grooves inspired the initial musical approach of No-Man (Wilson's long-running collaboration with fellow musician and vocalist Tim Bowness).

 As a child, Wilson was forced to learn the guitar, but he did not enjoy it; his parents eventually stopped paying for lessons.
-When he was eleven, he found a nylon string classical guitar from his attic and started to experiment with it; in his own words, "scraping microphones across the strings, feeding the resulting sound into overloaded reel to reel tape recorders and producing a primitive form of multi-track recording by bouncing between two cassette machines".
-A year later, his father, who was an electronic engineer, built him his first multi-track tape machine and a vocoder so he could begin experimenting with the possibilities of studio recording.
+When he was eleven, he found a nylon-string classical guitar in his attic and experimented with it; in his own words, "scraping microphones across the strings, feeding the resulting sound into overloaded reel to reel tape recorders and producing a primitive form of multi-track recording by bouncing between two cassette machines".
+A year later, his father, who was an electronic engineer, built him his first multi-track tape machine and a vocoder so he could experiment with the possibilities of studio recording.